Axelredx/2D_Game-NCurses_Project/README.md

-A simple 2D platform game written in C++ code using NCurses library
+A simple 2D platform game written in C++ language using NCurses library

 ## Requirements
 NCurses librarys for C++